RajatJangra2653/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 1. Observe the values within the **Settings** section.
 Specifically, observe that the **Partition key** value is set to **/categoryId**.

 1. Close your web browser window or tab.

+### Review

+In this lab, you have completed:

+- Prepared your development environment.
+- Created Azure Cosmos DB SQL API resources using Azure Resource Manager templates.
+- Observed deployed Azure Cosmos DB resources.
+- Created Azure Cosmos DB SQL API resources using Bicep templates.
+- Observed Bicep template deployment results.

+### You have successfully completed the lab